IndySockets/Indy/Indy10/Test/ReadMe.txt

     //good
     procedure TestRead;

+3) additional debug code should not be left in for 'release'.
+   (by default) data should not be written to the test pc, eg log files.

 ---------------------------------
 ToDo:

-probably add Setup/TearDown virtuals. possibly add another layer to the component heirachy that defines the interface, eg virtual methods etc.
+add another layer to the component heirachy that defines the interface, eg virtual methods etc. add Setup/TearDown virtuals. add a mechanism for recording additional debug output. add a mechanism for supplying tests with configuration settings, eg address/user/password for a live email server to test against. suggest just a name=value stringlist and a DoConfig(TStringList);virtual method.